Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

   keyvaultName: azure-keyvault
   # the tenant ID of the key vault
   tenantId: azure-tenantId
-  # the subscription ID to use - this needs to be set explictly when using multi tenancy
+  # the subscription ID to use - this needs to be set explicitly when using multi tenancy
   subscriptionId: azure-subscriptionId

 node: